heyqule/enemy_race_manager/README.md

 The evolution points is tied to force's hidden evolution factors (time, pollution and enemy kills).

 * {1, 3, 6, 10, 15, 21, 28, 38, 50, 70, 100, 150, 210, 280, 360, 450, 550, 700, 1000}
-* evolution_base_point + (evolution_factor_by_pollution + evolution_factor_by_time + evolution_factor_by_killing_spawners) * level_multiplier
-* evolution_base_point is used for evolution point accelerator, which killing turret and units also count toward evolution.
-* level_multiplier default to 1.
+* killing unit and turret also contribute to these points

-Leveling support for base game biter/spitters, Armoured Biters, Explosive Biters & Cold Biters.
+Leveling support for base game biter/spitters, Armoured Biters, Explosive Biters & Cold Biters and all ERM races.

 #### Tiered unit spawns
-New races may have up to 3 tiers of unit-spawners and turrets.
+New races may have up to 3 tiers of unit-spawners, turrets and unit.

 * 0 - 0.4 evolution factor uses tier 1 units & spawns
 * 0.4 adds tier 2